EGI-Federation/documentation/content/en/internal/configuration-database/_index.md

 ---
 title: "Configuration Database"
-description: "Configuration Database (GOCDB)"
+description: "Service configuration database"
-weight: 30
+weight: 20
 type: "docs"
 ---

 ## What is it?

-The [EGI Configuration Database](https://goc.egi.eu) (previously known as GOCDB) contains general information about the sites participating in the EGI Cloud infrastructure.
+The [EGI Configuration Database](https://goc.egi.eu) (GOCDB) is a **central registry that records topology information about all sites** participating in the EGI Cloud infrastructure.

+The configuration database also provides different rules and grouping mechanisms for filtering and managing the information associated to resources.
-It is a central registry to record information about the topology of the EGI Cloud infrastructure.
-This includes entities such as Operations Centres, Resource Centres, service endpoints together with their downtimes, contact information, and user roles responsible for operations at various levels.
+This can include entities such as operations and resource centres, service endpoints and their downtimes, contact information and roles of staff responsible for operations at different levels.

 The configuration database is used by all the actors (end-users, site managers, NGI mangers, support teams, VO managers), by other tools, and by third party